-1.0 General

-- 1.1 The Consent Holder must carry out the mineral sand mining activities in general accordance with the application and associated documents dated April 2023, further information provided 26 July 2023, 5 September 2023, information provided and amendments made through the hearing and the Site Plan enclosed as Schedule 1 prepared by Tai Poutini Resources including the following management plans:

-The latest version/approved management plans should be listed here following draft management plans: - Noise Management Plan dated January 2024 - Avian Management Plan prepared by Ecological Solutions Ltd dated January 2024 - Wetland Construction and Riparian Planting Plan prepared by Ecological Solutions dated January 2024 - Dust Management Plan prepared by TiGa Minerals and Metals Ltd dated January 2024 - Rehabilitation Management Plan prepared by Tiga Minerals and Metals Ltd dated January 2024 - Water Management Plan and Monitoring and Mitigation Plan prepared by Komanawa Solutions Ltd dated January 2024
+1.0 Ge neral 1.1 The Consent Holder must carry out the mineral sand mining activities in general accordance with the application and associated documents dated April 2023, further information provided 26 July 2023, 5 September 2023 and the Site Plan enclosed as Schedule 1 prepared by Tai Poutini Resources, including the following management plans [The latest version/approved management plans should be listed here] Noise Management Plan dated January 2024 Avian Management Plan prepared by Ecological Solutions Ltd dated January 2024 Wetland Construction and Riparian Planting Plan prepared by Ecological Solutions dated January 2024 Dust Management Plan prepared by TiGa Minerals and Metals Ltd dated January 2024 Rehabilitation Management Plan prepared by Tiga Minerals and Metals Ltd dated January 2024 Water Management Plan and Monitoring and Mitigation Plan prepared by Komanawa Solutions Ltd dated January 2024 Erosion & Sediment Control Plan prepared by Ridley Sunphy Environmental Ltd dated January 2024 Landscape Mitigation Planting Plans prepared by Glasson Huxtable Landscape Architects dated January 2024

-Erosion & Sediment Control Plan prepared by Ridley Sunphy Environmental Ltd dated January 2024 Landscape Mitigation Planting Plans prepared by Glasson Huxtable Landscape Architects dated January 2024 Transport Management Plan prepared by Novogroup dated January 2024 and the Site Plan enclosed as Schedule 1. and further information as amended by the following consent conditions, as amended by the following consent conditions.
+Transport Management Plan prepared by Novogroup dated January 2024 -and the Site Plan enclosed as Schedule 1. and further information as amended by the following consent conditions.
 1.2 The Consent Holder must ensure all key staff and contractors are made aware of, and have access to, the resource consent conditions prior to the commencement of mining.
 A copy of these documents must also be readily available on-site.
 1.3 All actual and reasonable costs incurred by the Consent Authorities and Expert Advisory Panel and independent environment auditor in monitoring, enforcement and administration of this resource consent must be met by the Consent Holder.
-1.4 Expert Advisory Panel (EAP) The West Coast Regional Council and Grey District Council shall appoint an EAP that will: Inspect and advice on the compliance of the activity with the conditions of this consent; and Make recommendations to both Councils regarding any amendments proposed by the applicant to management plans required by this consent; and Comment on the suitability of any monitoring undertaken by the consent holder, its staff or contractors in relation to the conditions of this consent.
+1.4 Expert Advisory Panel (EAP) The consent holder must pay the actual and reasonably costs of the EAP.
+The West Coast Regional Council and Grey District Council may appoint an EAP that will: Inspect and advise on the compliance of the activity with the conditions of this consent: and Make recommendations to both Councils regarding any amendments proposed by the applicant to the management plans required by this consent; and Comment on the suitability of any monitoring undertaken by the consent holder, its staff or contractors in relation to the conditions of this consent.
 The EAP will consists of suitably qualified and experience experts in each aspect of the environment addressed by the consent conditions.
 The EAP must not have a conflict of interest with the consent holder.
 The EAP will produce a joint report assessing the activity's compliance with consent conditions and the suitability of monitoring practices.
 The report will be circulated to the applicant, local authorities, Department of Conservation, the Community Liaison Group, owners of the adjoining properties and shall be made publicly available.
 The report will also contain recommendations regarding compliance, monitoring and any necessary enforcement action that should be undertaken by the local authorities to ensure compliance with the consent conditions.
 The EAP will be produce their report 6 months after the activity is first commenced and thereafter annually unless there are any non-compliance with consent conditions in which case it will occur every 6 months until full compliance is achieved, after which reporting will occur annually.
 The EAP must periodically observe the monitoring required by this consent and ensure it is following best practice methodologies.
-The consent holder must pay the actual and reasonably costs of the EAP.
-1.5 Accountable Person (Environmental Superintendent)
+1.5 Accountable Person (Environmental Superintendent) a.
+Within 2 months of implementation of these consents, the Consent Holder must appoint an Accountable Person to be responsible for compliance of all conditions of consents.
+The Accountable Person must be based on-site for a minimum of 4 hours per day, for three days per week.
+The Accountable Person must: